grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ## Summary

 The two chapters talked about value objects on a specific example.
 The next one will delve into some more general concepts.
-Don't worry, it will be short ;-).

 [^addreference]: TODO add reference